iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - **Validation plan aligned to claims**
   - Validate what you actually claim (not what you wish the model could do).
   - The validation method depends on the claim (e.g., agreement vs a reference, repeatability across repeats/conditions, failure rate, and usability/comprehension checks for correct user interpretation).
+  - **Data quality and representativeness (when relevant):** confirm the test data reasonably reflects intended real-world use (devices, environments, and user variation), and document any gaps as limitations.
   - Define:
     - **Success metrics** (how you measure performance):
       accuracy *(closeness to a reference)*, agreement *(how well results match across the full range)*, reliability *(repeatability across repeats/conditions)*, and failure rate *(how often the feature cannot produce a valid result or errors out)*.